discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 <Warning>
 What is actually optimal depends on the phase time and boss.
-Try to get as many high damage skills as possible into a phase while quckily ramping vuln, stripping boons and stunning the boss.
+Try to get as many high damage skills as possible into a phase while quickly ramping vuln, stripping boons and stunning the boss.
 </Warning>
 <Skill id="77003"/>, <Skill id="76732"/> and <Skill id="76647"/> can be used anytime.